 Elderly people (with chronic diseases) can live independent lives, but have an increased need of assistance.
 However, relatives often live far away and cannot take care on a daily basis.

 How can we assist elderly with modern technology such that relatives can care better?
 The solution needs to be easy to use for elderly and digital for the relatives to be used on Smartphones/Tablets.

 Electronic patient record - presented by Barmer

 Chronically ill patients create a lot of data, like diagnostics findings, diagnoses, therapies, etc. All the data is stored in an electronic patient record.
 However, the data isn’t really used.
-It is the challenge to create new solutions, which put together data to new insights and better treatments.

 Improve patient experience - presented by SAP